Home | ENG | 繁體 | 简体

 Mount Gibson

 Mount Gibson is an Australian producer of direct shipping grade iron ore products.
 Mount Gibson owns the Koolan Island mine off the Kimberley coast in the remote north-west of Western Australia.
-Mount Gibson developed the Shine Iron Ore Project, located 85km north of Extension Hill, but suspended operations in November 2021 due to the widening discount for low-grade iron ore and the high freight costs.
+Mount Gibson developed the Shine Iron Ore Project, located 85km north of Extension Hill, but suspended operations in November 2021 due to the widening discount for low grade iron ore and high freight costs.

 Ore sales at the Koolan Island Restart Project started in April 2019 and achieved commercial production in the June quarter of 2019.
 The restart project had 21 million tonnes of 65.5% Fe reserves.
-Mount Gibson has completed a planned waste mining phase, enabling increased production from 2023 onwards.
+Mount Gibson has reached the end of a planned elevated waste mining phase, which has allowed for increased production, and reported sales of 4.1 million wet tonnes in FY2024, a significant increase from 3.0 million wet tonnes in FY2023.

 Tanami Gold